gembaadvantage/uplift-action/README.md

 ## Usage

-Easily integrate uplift into your existing workflows, by using the `@v1` of the action:
+Easily integrate uplift into your existing workflows, by using `@v1` of the action:

 ```yaml
 steps: